ContentMine/canary/README.md

 ==============

 Canary is only a server-side app, even though it is written in meteor which can do server and client side.
 Externally, it exposes an API that can be connected to from remote services.

+The main code is in canary.js, which defines settings and the API endpoints.

+cron.js defines the daily jobs that run to retrieve and process articles on a daily basis, extracting facts and saving them to the index each day.
+The cron functions make use of the other functions, although the API can also call them directly in some cases, if necessary.

+index.js contains the code that can query and submit data to the elasticsearch indexes.

-The main code is in canary.js, which defines settings, the API endpoints, and the daily cron activities. normalise.js contains code that can do or that can execute normalisation to scholarly html. process.js can execute other processes on the article content to extract facts, for example by calling AMI. retrieve.js retrieves content from remote APIs and sites, via quickscrape / thresher / getpapers, or simply direct http requests to URLs.
+normalise.js contains code that can do or that can execute normalisation to scholarly html.

+process.js can execute other processes on the article content to extract facts, for example by calling AMI.

+retrieve.js retrieves content from remote APIs and sites, via quickscrape / thresher / getpapers, or simply direct http requests to URLs.